MyLittleToy/MyLittleToy/README.md

 - 👋 Hi, I’m Cheryl, and this is my data portfolio of projects that I've worked on.
-This includes guided projects as well as looking at datasets that I fond interesting and wanted to query.
+This includes guided projects as well as looking at datasets that I find interesting and want to explore.
-- 👀 I’m interested in Microsoft Azure
+- 👀 I’m interested in data analytics and cloud computing, specifically data engineering on Microsoft Azure
 - 🌱 I’m currently learning ...Azure Data Engineering Associate certification and SQL
 - 📫 How to reach me moonfin908@dontsp.am

 - 📚 Table of Contents
-      Data Engineering
+      Data Engineering Projects
-      SQL
+      SQL Projects
-      Power BI
+      Power BI Projects

 **SQL**